 Ellenae Fairhurst receiving NAMAD Women of the Year Award in 2018.
 Ellenae is the 1st and only AA women to own a Lexus dealership.
 She owns Lexus of Huntsville.

-Increasing opportunities for women and people of color extends well beyond TMNA’s plants and offices.
+Increasing opportunities for women and people of color extend well beyond TMNA’s plants and offices.
 Through the TDIG and Toyota Avenues for Advancement Program (TAAP), the company is similarly dedicated to empowering diversity in its dealer network.

 One of the newer frontiers for diversity in the industry, minority-owned dealerships are expanding thanks to these programs, which help identify potential dealer candidates through partnerships with organizations like the National Association of Minority Automobile Dealer (NAMAD), dedicated to promoting minority dealers in the United States.